Twin Cities Information and Resources

 University of Minnesota-Twin Cities Location

-This official guide to Minneapolis will give you all sorts of information about things to see and do in the city, as well as information on various neighborhoods.
+Meet Minneapolis will give you all sorts of information about things to see and do in the city, as well as information on various neighborhoods.
 As noted, "Minneapolis is home to a robust African American community, a strong Native American heritage, the largest Somali population in the US, the largest Hmong population outside Laos, the second-largest Vietnamese and Ethiopian populations, and one of the fastest-growing Latino/Hispanic populations.
 The city’s many distinctive neighborhoods offer rich places for visitors to discover... ethnic shopping, dining and entertainment possibilities."
 Visit St. Paul too outlines things to see and do, and describes the history of various neighborhoods, such as Frogtown, which is "one of the most ethnically diverse communities in the Midwest" and Rondo, which was once "the heart of Saint Paul’s most prominent African-American community."

-This directory was developed by the University of Minnesota's Office for Diversity in Graduate Education as a courtesy to inform University students, staff, and faculty about resources and services within the Twin Cities area.
+The Twin Cities Multicultural Directory was developed by the University of Minnesota's Graduate School Diversity Office as a courtesy to inform University students, staff, and faculty about resources and services within the Twin Cities area.
 The directory can be viewed by major category or by the primary community served.
 The University of Minnesota does not endorse any of the resources or services listed in the directory that are external to the University.

 The Office for Equity and Diversity's Institute for Diversity, Equity, and Advocacy (IDEA) compiled a list of information in the Twin Cities to welcome individuals to the University of Minnesota and to help connect them with diversity resources.
-Learn more through the Welcome to Your Community resource guide.
+Learn more through the Welcome to Your Community resource guide (PDF).

-Download this helpful ebook to get a good overview of the Twin Cities, learn why we love living here, and research different areas of the Cities to see where you might make your new home.
+Review this helpful site to get a good overview of the Twin Cities, learn why we love living here, and research different areas of the Cities to see where you might make your new home.